-Of all the seafoods featured in this aphrodisiacs guide, this one is probably the most challenging to cook.
+Of all the seafood featured in this aphrodisiacs guide, this one is probably the most challenging to cook.
 It can be cooked by a variety of methods, from baking to smoking to throwing it on the barbecue.
-The secret is to tenderize the meat with a little citrus juice before cooking, otherwise you can end up with something that resembles rubber on your dinner plate.
+The secret is to tenderize the meat with a little citrus juice before cooking, otherwise, you can end up with something that resembles rubber on your dinner plate.

 FREE APHRODISIAC NEWSLETTER